Felix-Paetsch/stoff/Core/Sewing/notes.md

 - first using the stand-alone debug environment
 - then using the old and new debug servers; the old one mostly only with ?debug=...
 - add a ?debug=... to the new server
+- change the return types from setOrientation/swapOrientation, etc (should be the new boolean)
+- also for sewing check return types.
+Maybe introduce "with" keyword to return a modified thing

 Continue SewingLine/SewingPoint & co discussion